 It’s important to research a job position and the industry the position belongs in and what you can expect to achieve.
 Talk to people who have first-hand experience in the field.
 Imagine yourself in that spot, and determine whether it’s the correct field for you.

-2) Career goals
+2) Identify Your Career Goals

 Many job recruiters will ask you the question: what is your personal goal?
 What is it that you want to achieve for yourself by working for the company?
 It’s important to have good answers to these questions, and for that, to have career goals.